 The fundamental difference of todays co-funded projects is the possibility for funders to actively participate to the creation of the funded project.
 Co-creation is, in fact, the final leitmotiv of the solo show that paradoxically has no works made by the artist alone.”

 I am a researcher in the fields of media studies and on the relationships among art, science, technology and culture.
-I have been professor at the universities of Rome “La Sapienza”, Bologna, Florence, SUPSI – Lugano, Urbino, Udine, and at the fine arts academies of Carrara, NABA Milan, LABA Rimini and Quasar Rome.
-Currently I am a professor at the fine art academies of Reggio Calabria and Urbino.
-From 2008 to 2013 I have been a supervisor, and from 2013 to 2018 the Director of Studies, of the T-Node Ph.D.
-Research Program of the Planetary Collegium, University of Plymouth.
+I have been professor at the universities of Rome “La Sapienza”, Bologna, Florence, SUPSI – Lugano, Urbino, Udine, and at the fine arts academies of Carrara, NABA Milan, Quasar Rome, Urbino, L'Aquila and Reggio Calabria.
+Currently I am a professor and Coordinator of the Scientific-Cultural activities at LABA Rimini.
+Since 2007 I have been working as a supervisor in the T-Node PhD Research Program of the Planetary Collegium (University of Plymouth), and from 2013 to 2018 I have been appointed as Director of Studies.
+I am a member of AICA (Association Internationale des Critiques d’Art/International Association of Art Critics), and a member of the Scientific Committee of the Italian branch..

 I have internationally published more than 400 texts, essays and papers in books, magazines and conference proceedings.
 I have organized exhibitions, symposia, managed projects and participated to conferences worldwide.